Methodology for the calculation of returns

 The methodology for calculating returns on the funds managed by Norges Bank Investment Management is based on the international standard Global Investment Performance Standards (GIPS®).
 This is GIPS reports and the GIPS compliance manual, including formulae for calculating returns.

 The valuation of the fund is calculated according to the fair value principle, which means that in the opening and closing values of the portfolios are set at market prices at the beginning and end of the calculation period.
 In line with the pricing hierarchy applied, index suppliers’ prices are given priority for securities included in the benchmark indices.
-The benchmark indices are based on components produced by FTSE Group and Barclays Capital for equities and fixed income respectively.
+The benchmark indices are based on components produced by FTSE Group and Bloomberg Barclays Indices for equities and fixed income respectively.

 The market value calculated for the funds is based on the trade date of transactions.
 Transactions affect the composition of the fund on the day on which they are agreed even though it can take a number of days for them to be settled (value date).
 Interest expenses and income, dividends and withholding tax are accounted for on an accrual basis when calculating returns.